eurodyn/QLACK/QLACK-Fuse/qlack-fuse-fileupload/README.md

 # QLACK fileupload module

 This module provides file upload functionality.
-It is designed to use
+It is design to use flow.js as the chunks generation and file upload mechanism but could be integrated with other libraries.

 ## Integration